Apply

 Priority will be given to those who stand to benefit most from a visit in terms of their work and future careers.
-Our visitors are often specialists in subjects in which the Founder, Robert Anderson, was actively involved, particularly musicology, archaeology, classical history and Egyptology.
-Many come from countries with which Dr Anderson had particular connections, including Egypt and other countries of the Middle East, Greece, Turkey, Russia, Poland, Serbia, and Ukraine.
-We encourage applications from specialists in all subjects, however, and from anywhere in the world.
-A list of those awarded places in 2022 is here.
+Our visitors are often specialists in subjects in which the Founder, Dr Robert Anderson, was actively involved, particularly Egyptology (and related subjects), archaeology, classics, history, art history, and musicology.
+Many come from countries with which Dr Anderson had particular connections, including Egypt and other countries of the Middle East, Greece, Poland, Russia, Serbia, Turkey and Ukraine.
+We encourage applications from specialists in any arts or humanities subject, however, and from anywhere in the world.

-- They must have a good grasp of English in both spoken and written forms.
+• Applicants must have a good grasp of English in both spoken and written forms.

-- The successful candidates will be offered a place to be taken up between April and November 2023 (inclusive).
+• The successful candidates will be offered a place to be taken up between April and November 2026 (inclusive).

-- Candidates who have visited London with the Trust in the past may apply for a second visit but awards will not be given to the same person more than twice.
+• Candidates who have visited London with the Trust in the past may apply for a second visit but awards will not be given to the same person more than twice.

-- Candidates are required to make their own provision for 1) travel insurance and 2) health insurance cover unless reciprocal arrangements exist between their country and the UK, and to advise the Trust of any pre-existing medical condition or other circumstances (e.g. pregnancy) which might affect their visit to London.
+• Candidates are required to make their own provision for 1) travel insurance and 2) health insurance cover unless reciprocal arrangements exist between their country and the UK, and to advise the Trust of any pre-existing medical condition or other circumstances (e.g. pregnancy) which might affect their visit to London.

-To apply: Applicants should complete the online application form, here and are also asked to send a letter of recommendation from a tutor or supervisor by e-mail to: cnaunton@robertandersontrust.org.
+To apply: Applicants should complete the online application form here and are also asked to send a letter of recommendation from a tutor or supervisor by e-mail to: cnaunton@robertandersontrust.org.

 ADDITIONAL NOTES: